nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/out_in.rst

     spawning: "epsilon"
     epsilon: 0.5
     bias_column: 8
+    cluster_conditions: [0.8, 0.5, 0.0]  # Apply custom cluster conditions to perform better in an open cavity like this one

 **We strongly recommend running a test first to ensure all your input files are valid.**
 Simply include ``test: true`` in your input.yaml and launch the simulation, it will only use 5 CPUs.
 If it finishes correctly, you can remove the test flag and start a full production run.
 Otherwise, inspect the logs and correct any mistakes indicated in the error codes.

 3. Launching the simulation
 ---------------------------